-Leading a New Battle Against GI Cancer:
+Leading a New Battle Against GI Cancer

 Gastrointestinal (GI) cancers are the most common and the most fatal of all cancers, yet continue to be dramatically under-funded.
-This year, 290,000 Americans will be diagnosed with a GI cancer and more than 50% will die within five years.
+This year, more than 300,000 Americans will be diagnosed with a GI cancer and more than 50% will die within five years.
 With this in mind, in 2009, Jeanne Ruesch founded The Ruesch Center for the Cure of Gastrointestinal Cancers at the Georgetown Lombardi Comprehensive Cancer Center with a $6.75 million seed grant in honor of her late husband Otto.
 Today, the Ruesch Center is a global pioneer, unmatched by any other GI cancer program.
 Relentlessly fighting a smarter war against GI cancer by partnering with patients based on their unique needs, the Ruesch Center is carrying out cutting-edge, innovative research, and providing the highest standard of care and individualized cures.

-What Makes the Ruesch Center Unique:
+What Makes the Ruesch Center Unique

 No two tumors are exactly alike, so treating all GI cancer patients with standard chemotherapy regimens is ineffective for the vast majority of people and thus financially unsustainable.
 At the Ruesch Center, we believe the future of GI cancer treatment hinges on a highly personalized approach to finding the right drugs for the right patients.
 As an international center of excellence, part of one of only 40 comprehensive cancer centers in the country and one of only a few that focuses exclusively on GI cancers, we are working tirelessly by: